ztrehagem/vue-modal/README.md

 import Vue from "vue";
 import VueModal, { ModalManager } from "@ztrehagem/vue-modal";

 // Optional.
-For using default components. import "@ztrehagem/vue-modal/dist/vue-modal.css";
+For using default modal/backdrop components. import "@ztrehagem/vue-modal/dist/vue-modal.css";

 // Import your modal components. import HelloModal from "@/components/HelloModal.vue";

 // Define id and arguments of each modals.
-// In this example, there is `hello` modal with an argument `{ nickname: string }`. export interface ModalTypes {
+// In this example, there is `hello` modal which has an argument `{ nickname: string }`. export interface ModalTypes {
   hello: { nickname: string };
 }

-export const modalManager = new ModalManager<ModalTypes>();

-// Associate your Vue components with ids defined above. modalManager.addComponent("hello", HelloModal);
+// Create a ModalManager instance and associate your Vue components with ids defined above. export const modalManager = new ModalManager<ModalTypes>();
+modalManager.addComponent("hello", HelloModal);

+// Install plugin
 Vue.use(VueModal, { manager: modalManager });

-declare module "vue/types/vue" {
+// Type declarations for TypeScript declare module "vue/types/vue" {
   interface Vue {
     readonly $modal: typeof modalManager;